jmrichardson/tuneta/README.md

 TuneTA simplifies the process of optimizing technical indicators and selecting the best (measured by correlation) while minimizing the correlation between each of the best (optional).
 Generally speaking, machine learning models perform better when provided informative inputs that are not strongly correlated.
 At a high level, TuneTA performs the following steps:

 1. For each indicator, use an intelligent algorithm to find the best parameters which maximizes its correlation to the user defined target (ie next x day return).
 Note the target can be a subset of X which is common for finanical lableing such as with [triple barrier labels](https://towardsdatascience.com/financial-machine-learning-part-1-labels-7eeed050f32e).
 2. Optionally, the tuned parameters can be reduced by selection the top x measured by correlation, then selecting the least correlated.
-This is done by iteratively removing the least correlated of each of the strongest pairs.
+This is done by iteratively removing the least correlated of each of the strongest correlated pairs.
-3. Finally, TuneTA will use the best parameters for each indicator created
+3. Finally, TuneTA will generate each indicator with the best parameters

 To illustrate using a toy example, 19 indicators from the excellent Pandas-TA are optimized using the "length" parameter as shown below (constrained by "length" parameter to graph in 2D).
-The dotted black line indicates the "length" that optimizes the given indicator (correlation to next day return).
+The dotted black line indicates the "length" that optimizes the given indicator (max correlation to next day return).
+Internally, TuneTA uses [Optuna](https://optuna.org) to efficiently search for the optimal "length" setting:

 <p align="center">
   <a href="https://github.com/jmrichardson/tuneta">